ddprrt/ddprrt.github.io/_posts/2018-11-08-faq-angular-connect.md

 ## A couple of last words

-I'm genuinely humbled and overwhelmed to work with such a great team.
+I'm genuinely humbled to be able to work with such a great team.
 Katrin and [Lukas](https://twitter.com/luka5c0m) are amazing colleagues and such a joy to work with.
 I also loved presenting as a duo.
 I had the feeling that Katrin relies on me, that's why I wanted to give the best presentation possible.
 I also could rely on Katrin, which gave me much more confidence than I had in any other talk before.
 Thank you Katrin for doing this with me.
 It was a pleasure and a privilege sharing the stage with you.

 ## Slides